Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

 - [![Delete](../../Assets/Icons/Trash01.png "[Delete]") DELETE]
     Click this button to delete a webhook. <!---You can delete several webhooks at once?-->

-The following fields and functions are available in the list:
+The following fields are available in the list:

 - *Active*
     Status of the webhook.
 The following statuses are available: